civet148/sqlca/cmd/db2go/README.md

 --table     tables to export, eg. "users, devices" [optional]

---out       output directory, default . [required]
+--out       output directory, default . [optional]

 --package   export to a directory which used to be a package name in golang [optional]